LectroniC/breakwave/README.md

 You need sox for pysndfx.
 And sox doesn't support windows therefore can't run natively on windows.
 You can't run this on windows.

-On Debian-based systm, you need `apt install build-essential`.
+On Debian-based systm, you need `sudo apt-get install build-essential`.

 And install git lfs. (https://askubuntu.com/questions/799341/how-to-install-git-lfs-on-ubuntu-16-04)